kidlat2024/kidlatnews/content/news/2024/Oxford University Finds Bongbong Marcos’ Long-lost Diploma After  £24 Million Donation from the Philippine President.md

 "On behalf of Oxford University, I would like to extend my deepest apologies to President Marcos for misplacing his BA diploma all these years," continued Aitken, "and also to simultaneously express our gratitude for his government's unexpectedly generous donation."

-Aitken later confirmed that the remaining £22 million from President Marcos’ donation will be used to fund Oxford University's planned Bongbong Marcos School of Ethical Public Administration to promote scholarship on ethical governance in developing countries.
+Aitken later confirmed that the remaining £22 million from President Marcos’ donation will be used to fund Oxford University's planned [Ferdinand Marcos](/tags/ferdinand-marcos/) School of Good Governance to promote government ethics and transparency in developing countries.